sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Rendering.md

 <br>

+## `@key` directive attribute

+The `@key` directive attribute is a mechanism to control the mapping process of model objects to elements or components.

 ### Use `@key` whenever a list such as a `@foreach` block is rendered and a suitable value exists to define the `@key`.

 ```csharp